adrien-gueret/jquery-connect/README.md

 const myStore = Redux.createStore(/* ... */);
 ```

-Even it this plugin has been built with Redux in mind, **it is not required**.
+Even if this plugin has been built with Redux in mind, **it is not required**.
 It will work as soon as the store you provide exposes these three methods:

 - `subscribe(renderFunction)`
 - `getState()`